Gazealytics: A Unified and Flexible Visual Toolkit for Exploratory and Comparative Gaze Analysis: System and design

 \subsection{Design overview}

 \webveta{} consists of five GUI panels.
-The data control panel (\autoref{fig:webveta_overview}(a)) allows manipulation of grouping across multiple dimensions: samples, AOIs, TWIs in respective tabs.
-Export of fixation's AOI mapping, numerical metrics, and associated visuals is available via download buttons.
-Other tabs on the data control panel support text annotation, customising colour schemes using analysts' existing definitions, and export configuration for visual elements such as axis labels or charts.
-A parameter control panel (\autoref{fig:webveta_overview}(c)), including the control bar at the top of (\autoref{fig:webveta_overview}(b)) allows for toggling and showing current state of data filtering by individual, group level, or overall in each data dimension.
-This panel also includes an interactive legend for filtering out unselected data groups.
+The data management panel in \autoref{fig:webveta_overview}(a) allows \rev{for managing input data across multiple dimensions: \textit{Who} (samples), \textit{Where} (AOIs), and \textit{When} (TWIs)}, described in~\citet{kurzhals2017task}. \rev{Furthermore, this panel allows visual aggregation, configuration, and manipulation of grouping across these dimensions.
+Export of various results of the current sessions such as gaze features, AOI mapping of fixations, and visualisations are available in multiple buttons.} Other tabs of the data management panel support text annotation, customising colour schemes using analysts' existing definitions, and export configuration for visual elements such as axis labels or charts.
+A parameter control panel in \autoref{fig:webveta_overview}(c), including the control bar at the top of \autoref{fig:webveta_overview}(b) allows for toggling and showing current state of data filtering by individual, group level, or overall in each data dimension.
+This panel also includes an interactive legend for filtering out unselected sample groups.
+For example, \rev{\autoref{fig:webveta_overview}(c)--middle shows a legend of 3 sample groups (green, ogange, purple), where a mouse click on green legend resulted in visually filtering out the scanpath and density maps of organe and purple groups in the spatial view, as seen in~\autoref{fig:webveta_overview}(b).}